 In this example, Alice sends a session invitation request to Bob through proxy P1, which inserts a Record-Route header causing subsequent requests between Alice and Bob to traverse the proxy.
-SIP CLF log records correspond to the viewpoint of P1.
+The SIP CLF log records appears from the vantage point of P1.
 The line numbers below refer to Figure 1